MasoniteFramework/docs/features/request.md

   request.get_host() #== example.com
 ```

-# Input
+# Inputs

-Input can be from any kind of request method.
+Inputs can be from any kind of request method.
 In Masonite, fetching the input is the same no matter which request method it is.

 To fetch an input we can do: